 - Trans fats.
 Canola oil contains it, but, usually, we don’t know about it.
 If there are less than 0,5g of trans fats per serving, it will be labelled as 0g.
-According to recent research, one tablespoon of it contains 0,6% of artificial trans fats.
+According to recent research, one tablespoon of oil contains 0,6% of artificial trans fats.
 But the recommended intake of these fatty acids is less than 1% of all calories.
 So you reach your daily limit only with one tablespoon.
-Trans fats are harmful and may be the reason for different types of heart diseases.
+Trans fats are harmful and this oil may be the reason for different types of heart diseases.

 - Synthetic antioxidants.
 To keep canola oil fresh for a long time, producing companies use preservatives like TBHQ, BHA, BHT.
 Most of the modern food contains them.
 The consumption of small doses is safe, but people usually exceed their limit.
-These synthetic antioxidants may cause tumors in the stomach and liver.
+These synthetic antioxidants in the oil may cause tumors in the stomach and liver.

 - It can reduce antioxidant protection.
 Our body has first-line antioxidants, which help to remove free radicals from the blood.
 The consumption of canola oil can slow down their activity.
 As a result, we have inflammations, skin aging, and other diseases.

 - Memory impairments.
 Our brain has synapses, which work as connectors between neurons and cells.
 Canola oil weakens synaptic integrity, that’s why it can lead to Alzheimer’s diseases.

 - Oil may shorten your life.
 The reason for it is canola low antioxidant capacity.
 Oil contains a high level of phytosterols.
 The daily overdose of them can cause heart diseases, which result in death.